 What action residents, group, town and parish council can take in their communities.

-Information for residents on the Local Plan and how they can have their say on how it should be developed.
+Information for residents and other stakeholders on the Proposed Modifications to the Local Plan and how they can have their say.

 - Sence Valley funding